Icarus-25/QA-FINAL/README.md

  QA Final Assignment

- CanDrive() tests are under QA-Final
+ CanDrive() tests are under QA-Final.
  Done in Java

- Tests for login of LetsUseData.com on the Main folder Done in C#
+ Tests for login of LetsUseData.com on the Main folder.
+ Done in C#